TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.711 (2017/01/22) =
+* Fixed: possible error in stats page (*undefined counting_types_object index*)
+* Fixed: changing the display setting for payment criteria did not have any effect.
+* Fixed: improved styling of upper-right corner of stats page.
+* Fixed: declared as static some install methods.
+* Tweak: updated italian and turkish translations.

 = 2.710 (2017/01/14) =
 * Feature: dropdown to select a user to view stats for after picking a user role in stats page.
 * Feature: supporting each *post* to have different payment criteria enabled.
 This allows to effectively selectively enable/disable payment criteria for each category through the [Category Custom Settings](http://postpaycounter.com/category-custom-settings/), for example, and also allows (in theory) to set up per post settings.